MatthiasElectronic/AWG_DHO8-900/README.md

 Mechatrommer [EEVBlog] for inspiration from his own AWG attempt and lots of tiny information
 [hochohmig.de](https://www.hochohmig.de/) for providing calculation tools
 Contributers to KiCad and the library plugins

+Disclaimer
+---
+No liability is provided if this does not work or causes any form damage or harm.
+This is not a product, but a development board.
+Use at your own risk.
+This is published with CERN-OHL-W-2.0 license, which is availlable as license.txt.